 - Day - Roundwood to Laragh (Glendalough) - 12 km - 4 Hours

 - Day - Laragh to Glenmalure - 14 km - 4–5 Hours

 - Day - Glenmalure to Moyne - 21 km - 7 Hours

 - Day - Moyne to Shillelagh - 21 km - 7 Hours

 - Day - Shillelagh to Clonegall - 19 km - 6 Hours

 Some safety advice – even though the Wicklow Mountains are near Dublin, and at first glance are a mere succession of minor hills, they pack a punch.
 As an elevated plateau with some higher outcrops they reach nearly 1,000 m at Lugnaquilla.
 The most underrated danger here is a sudden change of weather, from bright sunshine to dense fog and clouds within a short time.
-This will not only let you lose your bearings easily, it will also be harsh on those optimistic leisure walkers that set out in t-shirt and light trainers … there are a number of mountain rescue teams active in the area for this reason.
+This will not only let you lose your bearings easily, but it will also be harsh on those optimistic leisure walkers that set out in t-shirt and light trainers; there are a number of mountain rescue teams active in the area for this reason.